pbaille/facets/README.md

 ### Concrete usage

-Please see the datac namespace and datac.md to have a concrete exemple of how facets can be used
+Please see the [datac source](https://github.com/pbaille/facets/blob/master/src/facets/datac.clj) and [docs](https://github.com/pbaille/facets/blob/master/datac.md) to have a concrete exemple of how facets can be used

 ## Disclaimer